Andouille Sausage with Sweet Potatoes and Brussels Sprouts

 How To Cook Andouille Sausage With Veggies

-This is one of the easiest ways to prepare dinner for the household, without doing a whole lot of work and a whole lot of dishes.
-This Sausage dinner cooks all at once, on just one baking sheet.
+This is one of the easiest ways to prepare dinner for the household without doing a whole lot of work and a whole lot of dishes.
+Like my sausage and peppers recipe, this sausage dinner cooks all at once on just one baking sheet.
 The result is a delicious meal that everyone enjoys.

 1. Prepare the Oven and Pan.
 Preheat the oven to 400˚F, and spray a large rimmed baking sheet with cooking oil.
 I use this rimmed sheet pan.